How to Live Stream Islamic Services this Ramadan Using OneStream Live

 🪔Muslim Ummah Issues

-It is a regular activity to discuss the prevalent issues concerning the Muslim community in Friday prayers and other congregational services.
-Islamic scholars host live telephonic and television programs, especially during Ramadan, to cater to any queries and concerns that people might want to discuss.
+Discussing the prevalent issues concerning the Muslim community in Friday prayers and other congregational services is a regular Islamic service.
+Islamic scholars host live telephonic and television programs, especially during Ramadan, to address any queries and concerns people might want to discuss.
 These sessions can be taken to social media via live streaming to cater to a larger audience and embedded on various Islamic websites to facilitate the average Muslim believer.
-With OneStream Live, pre-recorded sessions can also be live streamed as regular transmissions to allow maximum viewership.
-More importantly, a playlist can be curated for the most commonly watched live streams and scheduled to go live at regular broadcasting times.
+With OneStream Live, pre-recorded sessions can be live-streamed as regular transmissions to allow maximum viewership.
+More importantly, a playlist can be curated for the most commonly watched live streams and scheduled to go live at regular broadcasting times, further expanding the reach of Islamic services.

 ⛺Important Islamic Live Streaming Resources